-Wickliffe neighbors are leading the 23rd anniversary celebration the Wickliffe Wolves and commemorating the dedication of the Hirschi Trace.
-They will be reminding students and teachers about the role Ron Hirschi played in having the wolf be the Wickliffe School mascot.
-The Wickliffe Wolf statute will be the site of the wolf presentation, and a former Wickliffe student will read an inscription Ron Hirschi wrote in his book and tell how Ron’s love of wild animals helped her pursue her dream of owning her Madison County horse farm.
+The Wickliffe community and neighbors are celebrating the 23rd anniversary of the Wickliffe Wolves and commemorating the dedication of the Hirschi Trace.
+They are reminding students and teachers about the role Ron Hirschi played in having the wolf be the Wickliffe School mascot.
+The Wickliffe Wolf statute was donated by the Hirschi Trace founding committee.
+Andrea Waite (a former Wickliffe student) has an original Ron Hirschi book with an inscription from the author.
+She was inspired by Ron’s love of wild animals and this helped her pursue her dream of owning her Madison County horse farm.
 They hope that some students, teachers, and parents will gather around one of the yellow Hirschi Trace signs in Fancyburg Park to celebrate the anniversary.
-The celebration is scheduled for noon on May 27 at at the Wickliffe Wolf statue.
-Please join them!!!

 Wickliffe School Wolf and Ron Hirschi